Declutter/Organise

 Imagine your future-self finding only joy in the objects you have chosen to keep.
 Be kind to yourself.
 Give yourself permission to let go of the things that evoke any feelings of discontent.

-Ask: Do I want this emotion I’m feeling to be evoked each and every time I see this item?
+Ask: Do I want this emotion every time I see the item?
 Would I feel lighter and more free if I could release it?

 It could be time to let it go and move on.